Using Alternate Domain Names (CNAMEs)

-You must have permission to create a CNAME record with the DNS service provider for the domain.
-Typically, this means that you own the domain, but you may also be developing an application for the domain owner.
+If you're adding alternate domain names to your distribution, you need to create CNAME records to route DNS queries for the domain names to your CloudFront distribution.
+You must have permission to create CNAME records with the DNS service provider for the corresponding domains.
+Typically, this means that you own the domains, but you may also be developing an application for the domain owner.

 You cannot add an alternate domain name to a CloudFront distribution if the alternate domain name already exists in another CloudFront distribution, even if your AWS account owns the other distribution.

 However, you can add a wildcard alternate domain name, such as